ArfNtz/render/README.md

 **Motivation**

-- existing libraries often have complete implementations from which I only need a small part
+- existing libraries have features or full implementations from which I only need a small part
 - 'render' is around 30 lines of code (View.swift)
 - write reusable web components in a simple way
+- benefit from swift power while waiting for a "swiftUI to browser" official implementation

 ## Usage